 Formation of the Fathers' Rights Movement

-Indeed, many fathers’ rights proponents began their advocacy after personal experiences in divorce or custody battles.
+Some fathers' rights proponents began their advocacy after personal experiences in custody battles.
+Fathers felt they had little access to their children, but were responsible for alimony and child support payments.

 Greater Parenting Time for Fathers

 Sole custody by the mother with visitation by the non-custodial father used to be the norm.
 Now the trend is for judges to order shared physical and legal custody during court proceedings.

 The family court system recognizes that children benefit from having a relationship with both parents during their tender years.

 Joint custody does not mean that each parent has equal parenting time.
 The specific amount of time parents have is outlined in a separate parenting plan.

 One parent may only get every other weekend and extra time in the summer.
 For a parent who used to see their child every day as a custodial parent, that often does not feel like equal time.

 The fathers' rights movement would like courts to use a rebuttable presumption of equal, shared parenting in custody cases.
 A "rebuttable presumption" means that the courts would presume that equal, shared parenting time is in the best interests of the child unless there is evidence showing it wouldn't be.
 This change would allow fathers to be much more involved in their children's lives.

 Interference with parenting time can make it difficult for fathers to have a relationship with their children.
 Parenting time interference is physically preventing visitation or communication between parent and child.
 It can result in civil contempt charges or even criminal charges.